camping/mab/README.md

 </html>
 ```

-Notice how Mab knows that SCRIPT-tag must have content, so although you didn't
+Notice how Mab knows that script tag must have content, so although you didn't
 specify anything it closed the tag for you.

 ### 2. Element Classes and IDs